Applying prosthetic pieces

 Gently coat the back of the piece with fake-up adhesive and let it dry (until clear).
 Coat an area of skin where you wish to place the prosthetic and let this dry (until clear).
 You can then place the prosthetic on the skin and gently push it into place from the middle outwards.
 To blend away the edges, using the gelatine blender on a cotton bud, gently wiping away and dissolving the edges until you have a feathered blend to the skin.
 You can also blend the edges even more using fake-up adhesive around the edges.

 You can unstick edges by using 99.9% alcohol, which deactivates the adhesive.
 Once the alcohol evaporates, you can reapply the prosthetic piece without having to apply more fake-up adhesive.
-This will not work if you’re using latex to apply the piece.

 Removing the prosthetic